kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

 This tutorial shows how to deploy a single-container application to SAP BTP Kyma runtime in one CLI command using `kyma app push`, then evolve it into an automated GitHub Actions CD pipeline.
 No YAML hand-crafting, no container registry setup, no CI/CD pipeline to configure upfront — just code → deploy → iterate.

-It is a good fit when you have an app in any language supported by [Cloud Native Buildpacks](https://buildpacks.io/) (Java, Node.js, Go, Python, .NET), need BTP service bindings (e.g., Object Store), and want a clear path from local development to automated CD — all without writing a Dockerfile.
+It is a good fit when you have an app in any language supported by [Cloud Native Buildpacks](https://buildpacks.io/) (Java, Node.js, Go, Python, .NET) and want a clear path from local development to automated CD — all without writing a Dockerfile.

 > For lightweight event-driven workloads where you want zero container knowledge, see [Fast Prototyping With Serverless Functions](01-50-fast-prototyping-serverless-functions.md).

 ## Prerequisites

 - [Kyma CLI](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-cli?locale=en-US#install-kyma-cli) installed.
+- An [SAP BTP Kyma runtime](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-environment) provisioned in your subaccount.
 - The following [Kyma modules enabled](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module#adding-a-kyma-module) on your runtime:
   - **Istio** (enabled by default) — service mesh and networking
   - **API Gateway** (enabled by default) — external exposure via APIRule